yaydede/toolbox/docs/06-Basics.md

 The models we see in the previous chapters are parametric, which means that they have to assume a certain structure on the regression function $m$ controlled by parameters before the estimations.
 Therefore, the results from parametric models are the best if the specification of $m$ is correct.
 Avoiding this assumption is the strongest point of nonparametric methods, which do not require any hard-to-satisfy pre-determined regression functions.

-Before talking about a nonparametric estimator for the regression function $m$, we should first look at a simple nonparametric density estimation of $X$.
-We aim to estimate $f(x)$ from a sample and without assuming any specific form for $f$.

 <img src="png/progressive_plot4.gif" style="display: block; margin: auto;" />

 <img src="png/progressive_plot2.gif" style="display: block; margin: auto;" />